LLM as a Meta-Judge: Synthetic Data for NLP Evaluation Metric Validation: Abstract

 \section{Abstract}

 Validating evaluation metrics for NLG typically relies on expensive and time-consuming human annotations, which predominantly exist only for English datasets.
 We propose \textit{LLM as a Meta-Judge}, a scalable framework that utilizes LLMs to generate synthetic evaluation datasets via controlled semantic degradation of real data, replacing human judgment.
 We validate our approach using \textit{meta-correlation}, measuring the alignment between metric rankings derived from synthetic data and those from standard human benchmarks.
-Experiments across Machine Translation, Question Answering, and Summarization demonstrate that synthetic validation serves as a reliable proxy for human judgment, achieving meta-correlations exceeding 0.9 in multilingual QA and proves to be a viable alternative where human judgments are unavailable or too expensive to obtain.
-Our code and data will become publicly available upon paper acceptance.
+Experiments across Machine Translation, Question Answering, and Summarization demonstrate that synthetic validation serves as a reliable proxy for human judgment, achieving meta-correlations exceeding 0.9 in multilingual QA, and is a viable alternative when human judgments are unavailable or too expensive to obtain.
+Our code and data are publicly available at \url{https://github.com/eiglerl/meta-judge}.